goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

       ports: 8080
 ```

-Let's try to modify your `index.zaruba.yaml` and invoke `zaruba please startServer`.
+Let's try to change your `index.zaruba.yaml` and invoke `zaruba please startServer`.

 __Example:__